skip to Main Content

 What’s your primary identity?
 You are a child of God through faith in Jesus.

-Paul goes on to say in Galatians 4:6 that your soul can cry out to God, “Abba, Father.”
+In Galatians 4:6, Paul goes on to say that your soul can cry out to God, “Abba, Father.”
 Abba is translated as “Daddy.”
 That might seem trivial, but really think about everything this name implies!
 Children run to “Daddy.”
 They ride on their “daddy’s” shoulders.
 They tuck themselves under “Daddy’s” arms.
 They tug on his hand—and they know their “daddy” is smitten with them.

-Please, get this: Today, you can call Him “Daddy” with all of the random, giddy, spontaneous passion of a child.
-Because you are His kid, and nothing— nothing—can keep you from His embrace today.
+Please, get this: Today, you can call Him “Daddy” with all of the random, giddy, spontaneous passion of a child because you are His kid, and nothing—nothing—can keep you from His embrace today.

 Back To Top